Revolut Tax Strategy

 Revolut’s approach to managing tax risk includes:

-- review of business and operational requirements and identification of tax risks
+• reviewing business and operational requirements and identification of tax risks;

-- ensuring appropriate controls are in place to prevent, manage and reduce risk
+• working to ensure appropriate controls are in place to prevent, manage and reduce risk;

 Risk appetite in relation to taxation